mohammedmulazada/react-features-in-vanilla-js/README.md

 ### How React does it

+Before talking about Reactivity, we need to talk a little bit about state.

 State is a core feature of React.
 State is used for all kinds of situations, for example, toggling a menu could be managed by state.

+There is a good reason for using state, and that reason is called: **a single source of truth.**

+You see, when you make an application, you don't want the logic and values to be all over the place.
+You want the values to come from one place and one place only.

+This is where state comes in.
+We update state values by making a copy of the previous value and updating it, which makes the state immutable.
+To be clear, you can change values through Javascript directly, but this defeats the whole point.

 In this React example (using the new Hooks), we are incrementing a value by 1.